 Buckwheat is a great and healthy substitute for rice and pastas.

-Source: Healthline
+Source: FoodStruct

 Yes, you can.
 Buckwheat can be easily frozen in a freezer-proof sealed container once it is completely cooled.
 I do suggest that you slightly undercook the buckwheat as it will continue to absorb liquids as it cools.
 To re-heat; thaw out the risotto and gently heat it in a pan or in the microwave.

-If you like this recipe, please check out my cookbook.
-Great Vegan Meals for the Carnivorous Family is full of simple, carnivore-approved family recipes.
+Sign up to my newsletter and follow along on Facebook, Pinterest and Insta for all the latest news.
+If you like this recipe, please check out my cookbook "Great Vegan Meals for the Carnivorous Family" It's full of simple, carnivore-approved family recipes.

 Make This Recipe